EmergingDigitalAcademy/react-training-workshop/01a-intro-react.md

 When working with class-based components, one can choose to inherit from `React.PureComponent` instead of `React.Component`.
 A pure component is one that will not automatically update if props and state have not changed.
 A shallow comparison is used to determine this, and `shouldComponentUpdate` is not implemented.
 This leads to dramatic performance enhancements in many cases.

-In modern react, functional components with hooks fix most of the easy 'gotchas' that can lead to the kinds of react lifecycle performance issues that `PureComponent` was designed to address. `React.memo` can be can be used to wrap functional components to prevent re-renders when props dont change between parent updates, as the component is only re-rendered if props are found to have changed after running a shallow comparison.
+In modern react, functional components with hooks fix most of the easy 'gotchas' that can lead to the kinds of react lifecycle performance issues that `PureComponent` was designed to address. `React.memo` is a Higher Order Component (HOC) that can be can be used to wrap functional components to prevent re-renders when props dont change between parent updates, as the component is only re-rendered if props are found to have changed after running a shallow comparison.

 Typically `React.memo` makes sense when:
   - The component is pure (given the same props, the component *always* renders the same output)